JJ-3dPrinting/3D-Printer/README.md

 # 3D-Printer
-To install Cura profile click the
+To install Cura profile drag and drop it in from the file explorer.